ordynets/size_vs_shape/README.md

 This is the R project with the code, input data and results of analyses for the study
-Ordynets A, Keßler S, Langer E. Quantitative analysis of spore shapes improves identification of fungi (in preparation)
+Ordynets A, Keßler S, Langer E. Geometric morphometric analysis of spore shapes improves identification of fungi (in resubmission after major revision)